xlab-si/xopera-docs/docs/introduction.rst

 .. note::

-    More about xOpera's background, its origins and goals can be found here: `xOpera - an agile orchestrator`_
+    More about xOpera's background, its origins and goals can be found here:

+    - `xOpera - Get your orchestra(tor) pitch perfect`_
+    - `xOpera - an agile orchestrator`_

 .. _Parser: